google-marketing-solutions/feedgen/README.md

 **Title Prompt Settings**, and is useful whenever the input feed itself contains erroneous or poor quality data.

-Now you are ready to optimise the feeds.
+Now you are ready to optimise your feed.
 Use the top navigation menu to launch the FeedGen sidebar and start generating and validating content in the **Generated Content Validation** worksheet.

 <img src='./img/generated.png' alt='Generated' />